-- On Marvel, together with Chris Claremont, was responsible for what many consider the formative run on Marvel's Uncanny X-men book, with their storylines still reverberating through the Marvel Universe (specially the Dark Phoenix Saga.)
+- On Marvel, together with Chris Claremont, was responsible for what many consider the formative run on Marvel's Uncanny X-men book, with their storylines still reverberating through the Marvel Universe (especially the Dark Phoenix Saga.)
 He helped expand Wolverine's past into a full Super Team, Alpha Flight, which he then wrote and drew in their own series for a few years.
 His work on Fantastic Four redefined many of its characters and helped him earn his gig on Superman (see below.)
 Other Marvel series he worked for include Spider-Man, She-Hulk (to which he gave an unusual fourth-wall-breaking humorous twist - this was before Deadpool), Sub-Mariner, and others.

 - On DC, he reinvented Superman for the 80's after the company-wide Retcon of Crisis on Infinite Earths.
 He recycled some of his ideas for the character Gladiator (a Superman Captain Ersatz he drew in X-Men and Fantastic Four) for this series.
-He also worked on Wonder Woman briefly.
+He also worked on Wonder Woman (1987) briefly.

 Works by John Byrne with their own trope pages include: